Construction of G_2-instantons via twisted connected sums: Twisted Hartshorne-Serre bundles over building blocks

-As explained in Section \ref{subsec:match}, for compatibility we need $ c_{1}(F_{|\kd})\in N_{0}. $ However, this condition is too restrictive for producing bundles with suitable asymptotics by the Hartshorne-Serre construction.
-Instead we obtain a rank $2$ vector bundle $E$ and a line bundle $\mathcal{R}$ such that:
+\begin{enumerate} \item As explained in Section \ref{subsec:match}, for compatibility we need $ c_{1}(F_{|\kd})\in N_{0}. $ However, this is too restrictive for producing bundles with suitable asymptotics under the Hartshorne-Serre construction.
+Instead, we obtain a rank $2$ vector bundle $E$ and a line bundle $\mathcal{R}$ such that:

 and set $F:=E\otimes\mathcal{R}$.
 The properties of asymptotic stability and inelasticity will be equivalent for $E$ and for $F$, hence we can work directly with $E$.
 Moreover, since

 the existence of a line bundle $\mathcal{R}$ such that \eqref{chernclass1} holds is equivalent to